vero-nika-2828/yasmin-jas-photography/README.md

 ## Portfolio page

 * Title makes it clear on which page the visitor currently is
-* Consist's of one section only for simpler navigation
+* Consists of one section only for simpler navigation
 * Presents the photographer's work.
 * Photos organised in 3 column grid for customers to:
    * spot their desired category quicker and
    * see more examples at one glance
 * Photos are displayed in 2 column grid on smaller devices, such as tablet
 * Photos are displayed in one column on even smaller devices, such as mobile phones
 * Alt description added to images for accessibility